youthHan/Mini-o3/README.md

 ### Stage 2: Reinforcement Learning (RL)

-The reinforcement learning is based on the coldstart model.
+The reinforcement learning is based on the cold-start model.
 You could either use the model produced in stage 1, or directly download it from [Mini-o3-7B-SFT](https://huggingface.co/Mini-o3/Mini-o3-7B-SFT).
+We use 8*8 GPUs in training, and you can also specify the arguments `trainer.nnodes` and `trainer.n_gpus_per_node` on your own.

 ```
 export API_KEY=[YOUR_API_KEY]